-Dreaming has eluded scientists since the dawn of time.
-It remains one of the most mysterious parts of the human body, and even in 2018 researchers are still stumped by the question of exactly why and how we dream.
+The answer to why we dream is something that has eluded scientists since the dawn of time.
+It remains one of the most mysterious functions of the human body, and even in 2020, researchers are still stumped by the question of exactly why and how we dream.
 But with the abundance of recent studies, we can at least start to understand what might be happening in the chemistry of dreaming.

 Most of our dreaming happens during REM sleep, the fifth of the sleeping stages that is characterised by rapid eye movement, a highly active brain and a paradoxically paralysed body.

 The brain is so active when we dream that it is virtually indistinguishable from a brain in the waking state.
 Even so, the chemistry of it is entirely rewired when we sleep.
 Many scientists attribute this to the reason dreams are so strange and bizarre.